-Humane Watch exposes widespread SPCA, HSUS, Humane Society, animal shelter and animal welfare fraud in these specific income-expense financial charts.
+See widespread SPCA, HSUS, Humane Society, animal shelter and animal rescue fraud in these actual income-expense financial charts.

-HumaneWatch.org sent out an interesting donation income vs. money spent bulletin which said in part:
+In late 2014 HumaneWatch.org sent a donation income vs. money spent bulletin which said in part:

 “HSUS and its affiliate organizations had a combined budget of about $165 million in 2013.
 And between them, HSUS claims to have cared for about 170,000 animals last year, or a cost of about $1,000 per animal provided “direct care.”